KevinMusgrave/pytorch-metric-learning/README.md

 ## News

-**September 14**: v0.9.92 comes with new features.
+**September 14**: v0.9.92 comes with new features ([release notes](https://github.com/KevinMusgrave/pytorch-metric-learning/releases/tag/v0.9.92)).
 The main highlights are:
 * utils.distributed for multiprocessing.
 * Improvements to CrossBatchMemory which make it usable in MoCo-style self-supervised training.
 Check out the [MoCo on CIFAR10](https://github.com/KevinMusgrave/pytorch-metric-learning/tree/master/examples#simple-examples) notebook to see how it works.
-* See the [release notes](https://github.com/KevinMusgrave/pytorch-metric-learning/releases/tag/v0.9.92) for details.

 **August 31**: v0.9.91 has a couple of bug fixes.
 See the [release notes](https://github.com/KevinMusgrave/pytorch-metric-learning/releases/tag/v0.9.91)